 Without persistence, you’ll never know the joys of mastery.

 You have to resist the 21st century trend toward instant gratification.
 The good news is that you already know that instant gratification doesn’t really gratify.
 You know that it is fleeting and unsatisfying.

 The joy of mastery is like nothing else on earth.
 It’s what life is all about.

 I believe that mastery is in our DNA.
 Primitive humans had to master all sorts of arts, skills, and crafts.
 In the 21st century, we’ve lost touch with that part of our humanity.

 My goal is to infect students with so much passion for Qigong and Tai Chi that they end up becoming lifelong practitioners.

 To become a lifelong practitioner of any art, you need persistence.
 And to be persistent, you need motivation.

 If you’ve been trying for years to be persistent, but ignored the issue of motivation — then you’ve just found your mistake.
 Go find your 6-Fingered Man, and you’ll be amazed at what you can do!

 Find your motivation, and find your inner Inigo Montoya!

 Have you found your 6-Fingered Man?
 If you don’t mind sharing, I’m sure that others would love to hear about it.
-Tell us in the comments below!Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
+Tell us in the comments below!Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
 As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
 In addition to my blog, I also teach online courses and offer in-person retreats and workshops.